-Traffic Safety Town: (January 2018)
+Traffic Safety Town: (November 2023)

-4th grade students participated in TransOptions' Traffic Safety Town in November 2016 and the new group of 4th graders is scheduled to receive this program in January 2018.
+4th grade students participated in Avenues in Motion's Traffic Safety Town in November 2023, as 4th graders have been participating in the program since 2016.
 This in class program features a gym-sized streetscape for students to role play as bike riders, drivers, and pedestrians.
 Through this simulation, students learn traffic signs, hazards, and ways to safely share the road.

-Bike Swap (May 2017)
+Bike Swap (May 2023)